 VideoRay operations are inherently safer than deploying divers.
 Using a VideoRay ROV eliminates or significantly reduces the risks associated with underwater inspections not only for divers, but for the vessel as well.
 Unlike human divers, ROVs are not susceptible to physical exhaustion, oxygen depletion, or other risks associated with extended dives.
-An ROV inspection can continue uninterrupted for as long as the operater is willing.
-The VideoRay's small size makes it possible to access confined spaces, and prevent potential damages caused by accidental contact with the vessel's hull or propellers.
-Rather than completely shutting down the engine or taking the vessel out of service, a necessary safety precaution for manned inspections, ROV inspections usually only require shutting down a single thruster.
+An ROV inspection can continue uninterrupted for as long as the operator is willing.
+The VideoRay's small size makes it possible to access confined spaces, and prevent potential damage caused by accidental contact with the vessel's hull or propellers.
+Rather than completely shutting down the engine or taking the vessel out of service -- a necessary safety precaution for manned inspections -- ROV inspections usually only require shutting down a single thruster.

 Offshore Shipping Job Tasks

 Internal Ballast Tank Inspection - Ultrasonic Steel Hull Thickness Gauging